jwkr2004/FBLA-React-Project/README.md

 - [CookieParser](https://www.npmjs.com/package/cookie-parser)

 ## Installation
-Install as you would normally but install all the node modules in the list above in the terminal.
+Install all of the modules in the node terminal.

 ## Configuration
 First you open a terminal in the backend folder and then type "Npm run dev".
-Then open a second terminal that in the main folder and type "Npm start"
+Then open a second terminal that in the main folder and type "Npm start".

 ## Troubleshooting